smith128-ux/ethics_fall2025/_pages/about.md

 About Me
 ---
-My name is [First Last].
-I’m a [Computer Science] student in the [Mathematics, Statistics, and Computer Science Department](https://wp.stolaf.edu/mscs/) at St. Olaf College.
-I'm earning my [B.S] in [majors].
-You can also talk about internships you've had [if applicable]
+My name is Tony Smith.
+I’m a university student in the studying Computer Science and the Japanese Language at St. Olaf College.
+I am a multi-instrumentalist and I also like to cook eggs.

 Research
 ---
-What topics are you currently interested in researching, or have already done in your major studies.
-What topics are you interested in learning about regarding ethics.
+Game Design and Game Theory

 Personal Life
 ---
-Update to give a little background on you and your interests.
+I was born December 1, 2004 in Chicago, IL.
+I had 4 dogs growing up and 2 older sisters.
+I have a love for indie games and music production, I also have a passion for drawing.
+I have been a software designer for the last 4 years. :-3

 For more info on editing this page: configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.